code-byter/sdc-router-hacking-workshop/README.md

 ## 🚀 Welcome to the Hardware Hacking Workshop!

 We're excited to have you on board!
-To get the most out of the workshop, please **download the preinstalled VM** in advance:
+To get the most out of the Hardware Hacking 101: The Stories IoT Devices Tell workshop, please **download the preinstalled VM** in advance:

 👉 [**Download the VM**](https://drive.google.com/file/d/1WcyIM28OBHUCk0nLIDafBUVvjXDsxDzH/view?usp=sharing)
 🔑 The user password is: `password`